 The seven bowls, like the seven plagues bring misery worldwide.
 There is a difference in the delivery of these miseries, however.
 The plagues come one after another, whereas the bowls are poured out simultaneously.

 Bowl one brings disease; bowl two brings death to the seas; bowl three brings death to the fresh water; bowl four causes the sun to scorch men with fire; bowl five is poured on the throne of the beast and his kingdom turns to darkness.
 With the fifth bowl humans suffer great pain and "gnaw their tongues."
 Those marked by the beast blaspheme God repeatedly, but to no effect, for their judgment is certain.
-The bowls represent the final wrath upon those the eneies of God.
+The bowls represent the final wrath upon those the enemies of God.

 The cosmic symbolism of the seven bowls

-The ancient Afro-Asiatics identified seven visible planets and stars as bowls or urns.
-These were bowls from which God poured forth both blessings and curses.
-In Revelation 16, the angels pour out curses from the seven bowls.
-The seven bowls of God's wrath represent the complete annihilation of the enemies of God.
+The ancients conceived on the Sun, Moon ans five visible planets (Mars, Mercury, Jupiter, Venus, and Saturn) are celestial bowls.
+From these bowls God poured forth blessings and curses.
+In Revelation 16, angelic beings pour out curses from the seven bowls.
+God's wrath is directed against the enemies of God.

 In the use of bowls for opposite purposes, we find an example of the binary worldview of Abraham's people.
 John H. Walton has noted, "Blessing and curse are common terms in Genesis from the initial blessing in Genesis 1 to the curses of Genesis 3, 4 and 9, and then to the juxtaposition of curse and blessing in Genesis 12:1-3."